PCICF: A Pedestrian Crossing Identification and Classification Framework: Introduction

 We present a framework for multi-pedestrian crossing identification and classification.
 We summarize our contributions as follows:

-\begin{itemize}[leftmargin=0.6cm] \item We introduce a framework consisting of pedestrian extraction, dimensionality reduction, and crossing analysis, which incorporate NNs, SFCs, and systematically constructed crossing event dictionaries as essential algorithms, respectively. \item We extend the public synthetic dataset SMIRK, which focuses on single-pedestrian cases only, to multi-pedestrian scenarios and systematically construct the MoreSMIRK dataset as a benchmark to retrieve crossing events from real-world datasets. \item We demonstrate and evaluate the capability and prospect of our framework in identifying and classifying pedestrian crossings in real-world scenarios.
+\begin{itemize}[leftmargin=0.6cm] \item We introduce a framework consisting of pedestrian extraction, dimensionality reduction, and crossing analysis, which incorporate NNs, SFCs, and a systematically constructed crossing event dictionary as essential algorithms, respectively. \item We extend the public synthetic dataset SMIRK, which focuses on single-pedestrian cases only, to multi-pedestrian scenarios and systematically construct the MoreSMIRK dataset as a benchmark to retrieve crossing events from real-world datasets. \item We demonstrate and evaluate the capability and prospect of our framework in identifying and classifying pedestrian crossings in real-world scenarios.
 Moreover, we demonstrate the framework's potential to efficiently validate and annotate large-scale datasets for AI/ML-based software. \end{itemize}

-Our system delivers two primary advantages: a) Our novel combination of deep learning (DL) and SFCs for event identification offers computational and storage efficiency while maintaining domain-specific information, which allows us to deploy the framework in practical applications and consider even large-scale AD data for other traffic events; b) the MoreSMIRK dataset has the flexibility to define even complex pedestrian crossing scenario,s and hence, the benchmark dictionary that based on the MoreSMIRK dataset is versatile and applicable for other traffic event detection.
+Our system delivers two primary advantages: a) Our novel combination of deep learning (DL) and SFCs for event identification offers computational and storage efficiency while maintaining domain-specific information, which allows us to deploy the framework in practical applications and consider even large-scale AD data for other traffic events; b) the MoreSMIRK dataset has the flexibility to define even complex pedestrian crossing scenarios and hence, the benchmark dictionary, which is based on the MoreSMIRK dataset, is versatile and applicable for other traffic event detections.